vijay-shankaranand/tp/docs/DeveloperGuide.md

     This should be changed to allow the user to enter the index number of the event instead, to allow for faster input.
     For example, currently, the user has to enter `link n/John Doe ev/NUS Career Fair 2024` to link John Doe to the event NUS Career Fair 2024.
     With the enhancement, the user can enter `link n/John Doe ev/1` to link John Doe to the first event in the event list.

+7. **Enforce stricter deadline date for `add_task` command**

+   The current implementation of JobFestGo enables user to have tasks with deadline past the event date for AAR purposes.
+   For future enhancements, we plan to provide the user the liberty of selecting a period where the event and the tasks for the event will remain in JobFestGo.
+   As an example, for `add_event`, there will be another parameter say `days_past_event` and let the user input the number of days past the event deadline for which tasks can be added.
+   If the date for the task exceeds this parameter, it will flag an error.

+8. **Remove events and tasks past a particular period**

+    The current implementation of JobFestGo enables user to have events and tasks with deadline past the event date for AAR purposes.
+    Users have to manually delete the events and tasks once completed.
+    For future enhancements, continuing from the previous enhancement, we plan to remove the events and tasks past a particular period.
+    This can be done by checking if the current date is past the event date by the number of days specified in the `days_past_event` parameter.